 Surveys identify key features such as:

-- Exact locations of fences, buildings, pools, sheds, and roads in relation
+• Exact locations of fences, buildings, pools, sheds, and roads in relation to the property

 Having this information allows the Buyer to better understand what is being purchased, and to help plan for any future additions or improvements (e.g., addition of a fence, pool, garage, etc.) to the property.
 A survey would identify for example, problems such as a driveway encroaching on the neighbor's land; or that the backyard shed actually encroaches 2 feet into a drainage and utility easement.
 Such issues can become major issues when a Buyer finances or refinances the property, or when the Buyer subsequently resells the property.